 - the two occasions are fully or partially overlapping in time domain, or

-- the distance between the two occasions is equal to or smaller than [4]ms.
+- the distance between the two occasions is equal to or smaller than 4ms.

 The distance between two measurement gap occasions is defined as the time difference between the ending point of the first occasion and the starting point of the second occasion, where the first measurement gap occasion occurs earlier in time than the second measurement gap occasion.